 9. Design Livestock-Friendly Paths

 Smooth, well-marked paths make moving livestock a breeze and reduce stress for both animals and handlers.
 I’ve found that gravel paths work wonders for easy maintenance.
+Clients appreciate the efficiency and safety that well-designed pathways provide, making livestock management much easier.
+I advise investing in quality materials for your paths as they need to withstand heavy use and varying weather conditions.

 Items that may come in handy: